Outback Steakhouse®

 Training & Support

-The brand provides a comprehensive 554-hour deep-dive training curriculum designed to prepare four designated personnel for launch and ongoing restaurant operations.
-The program includes on-site launch support for operational readiness; franchisees are responsible for travel and living expenses, and certain on-site services incur additional fees.
+Outback Steakhouse provides a comprehensive 554-hour training curriculum designed to prepare four managerial staff members for launch.
+The program includes on-site launch support focused on operational readiness, with franchisees responsible for travel and living expenses and on-site assistance potentially subject to additional fees.

 Franchisee Stability

 Outback Steakhouse earns a Good Stability Score.
-Three-year turnover of 3.29% is well below the typical Food & Beverage franchise (around 5%).
-Out of 13 total exits, ceased operations dominated with 10, alongside 1 termination, 2 non-renewals, and no franchisor buybacks, across about 127 franchised outlets in the most recent year.
+Three-year turnover of 2.35% is well below the typical Food & Beverage franchise (around 5.6%).
+Out of 9 total exits across the three reported years, ceased operations dominated with 8, alongside 1 termination, no non-renewals, and no franchisor buybacks.

 How Much Does It Cost to Open an Outback Steakhouse Franchise?